pallets-eco/wtforms/docs/fields.rst

    which is checked and coerced from the form input.
 Any submitted choices which are not in the given choices list will cause validation on the field to fail.

+.. autoclass:: EmailField(default field arguments, datalist=None, choices=None)

+    An optional parameter called datelist can be provided.
+This string will be used as a value for the attribute ``list`` in the ``input`` element.

+    Additionally, an optional parameter called choices can be provided.
+This is a list of Choice objects.
+After the ``input`` element, a ``datelist`` element will be added with the value of its ``id`` attribute set to the same value of datelist string parameter.
+Inside the ``datelist`` element, for each Choice, an ``option`` element will be added.

+    Note that sometimes another field already results in a ``datelist`` element in the HTML.
+In order to reuse that, only provide the identical string for the parameter called datelist and omit the choices parameter.

+.. autoclass:: SearchField(default field arguments, datalist=None, choices=None)

+    See above.

+.. autoclass:: StringField(default field arguments, datalist=None, choices=None)

+    See above.

+.. autoclass:: TelField(default field arguments, datalist=None, choices=None)

+    See above.

+.. autoclass:: URLField(default field arguments, datalist=None, choices=None)

+    See above.

 Submit fields
 -------------